Henry Caruso: Legal history

-On April 25, 1957, Caruso was indicted by the Grand Jury of Los Angeles County for criminal conspiracy to defraud and cheat, forgery, and grand theft related to his automobile dealerships.
+On April 25, 1957, Caruso was indicted by the Grand Jury of Los Angeles County for criminal conspiracy to defraud and cheat, forgery and grand theft related to his automobile dealerships.
 Caruso pleaded guilty to two counts (forgery and grand theft) of the April 25 indictment.

-Caruso was given a suspended sentence.
-Probation was granted for a period of 10 years conditioned on his spending the first year in the county jail, paying a fine of $10,000 and remaining "out of the automobile business or any business involving sales to the public."
+Caruso was given a suspended sentence with probation granted for a period of ten years conditioned on his spending the first year in the county jail, paying a fine of $10,000 and remaining "out of the automobile business or any business involving sales to the public."

 In 1970, the Superior Court of California set aside the guilty plea.
-Having fulfilled the terms of his probation, he was allowed to withdraw his guilty plea and enter a plea of not guilty, and the charges against him were dismissed.
+Having fulfilled the terms of his probation, he was allowed to withdraw his guilty plea and enter a plea of not guilty and the charges against him were dismissed.

 Personal life

 Caruso lived with his wife, former fashion model Gloria (nee' Restagno) in Beverly Hills, California.
 He has one daughter, Cristina Caruso, and two sons, Rick Caruso, a billionaire builder and retail operator and owner and CEO of Caruso Affiliated, which has built and owns and operates such retail properties as The Grove at Farmers Market and The Americana at Brand, and Marc Caruso, a Los Angeles music executive and CEO of Angry Mob Music.